Anita Whitney: 1920 criminal syndicalism trial

-Following a speech at the Hotel Oakland to the Oakland Civic Club on behalf of the CLP, Whitney was arrested on November 28, 1919 and was charged with "criminal syndicalism" in violation of the California Criminal Syndicalism Act.

-A pre-trial hearing was held in the case on January 6, 1920, less than a week after the US Department of Justice's mass crackdown on alien radicals known as the "Palmer Raids", and the case went to trial in Oakland on January 27, in the Alameda County Superior Court.
+Following a speech at the Hotel Oakland to the Oakland Civic Club on behalf of the CLP, Whitney was arrested on November 28, 1919, and was charged with "criminal syndicalism" in violation of the California Criminal Syndicalism Act.
+A pre-trial hearing was held in the case on January 6, 1920, less than a week after the U.S. Department of Justice's mass crackdown on alien radicals known as the "Palmer Raids", and the case went to trial in Oakland on January 27, in the Alameda County Superior Court.

 Whitney was charged with five counts of having violated the state's Criminal Syndicalism law by her membership in the Communist Labor Party.
 Since Whitney freely admitted her status as a charter member of the CLP, the burden of the prosecution was in attempting to demonstrate the association of the organization with the syndicalist Industrial Workers of the World and the Communist International, based in Moscow, organizations held to be illegal under California law.
 Once having established the criminal nature of the CLP, prosecutors argued that they would then establish the guilt of the defendant.

 Whitney's defense attorney, Thomas H. O'Connor, was unable to obtain a continuance in the case on the grounds that his daughter had fallen ill with influenza in the ongoing 1918 flu pandemic.
 O'Connor was himself stricken on the second day of the trial and was unable to continue the trial after the third.
 He would die of the illness a little over a week later, as did a woman on the original jury.
 Citing reasons of expense, Judge James G. Quinn swore in an alternate juror and demanded for Whitney's assistant counsel, J.E.
 Pemberton, to proceed with the case.

 A parade of 20 prosecution witnesses were presented on the stand, reading into the record hundreds of pages of IWW songs and literature, Comintern manifestos, and giving testimony about red flags in evidence at CLP headquarters.
 The defense called only single witness, Whitney herself.
-It also recalled one individual that had been forced to the stand by the prosecution, San Francisco communist leader Max Bedacht.
+It also recalled one individual who had been forced to the stand by the prosecution, San Francisco communist leader Max Bedacht.
 The defense attempted to show, through its testimony, that the Communist Labor Party was opposed to the use of terrorism, violence, or force to institute changes to the American system of government.

 Closing arguments were made on February 20, 1920, with the defense making the argument that the prosecution had failed to prove Whitney guilty of having committed a single illegal act.
 The prosecution, on the other hand, argued at length that the Communist Labor Party was nothing more than "a political adjunct of the IWW" and called upon the jury "to uphold the sacred tenets of Americanism and to place, with its verdict, the seal of disapproval on the activities of the Communist Labor Party and its blood brother, the IWW."